acidify04/hemac/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or pull request for new agents, scenarios, bug fixes, or suggestions. version 1.0.0 test coverage: 72.12 %
+Please open an issue or pull request for new agents, scenarios, bug fixes, or suggestions. see our contributing guide. version 1.0.0 test coverage: 72.12 %

 ---